crdx/dotman/README.md

 Run tests with `just test`.

-Code coverage is output to `coverage/`, and stands at almost 100%.
+Code coverage is output to `coverage/`.

 ## Development

 Use `just install` to build and install locally for testing.

-Use `just publish` to release to rubygems.org.

 ## Contributions